At a glance

 Does alcohol dehydrate you?
 Yes, alcohol has a diuretic effect, which means that consuming alcohol increases urine production and leads to fluid loss and dehydration.

-Let’s look at why alcohol dehydrates you and discover how electrolytes can help prevent alcohol-induced dehydration.
+Let’s look at why alcohol dehydrates you and discover how prioritizing electrolyte-rich foods can help minimize alcohol-induced dehydration.

 How does alcohol dehydrate you?